ChrL73/Diaphnea/GenerateServers_Ubuntu16.md

 * If the computer is behind a proxy:

 		npm config set proxy http://userName:password@proxyAddress:portNumber

-* Go to the folder `Diaphnea` and run the command:

-		cd ~/Diaphnea
-		./getFiles.sh

 * Install the npm packages the map server depends on: